StudentLoans999/Cloud-Resume-Challenge/Step 1/org-formation Journey.md

   So I restored the deleted files and ran again - SUCCESS
 ***
 ## Step 4.5
-After creating the user, I didn't know how I was supposed to put its credenitals in the credentials file so I went to the run the git command anyway (in CMD which is what I have been using the whole time) and it didn't recognize it.
+After creating the user, I didn't know how I was supposed to put its credenitals in the credentials file so I went to run the git command anyway (in CMD which is what I have been using the whole time) and it didn't recognize it.

-  So I followed these instructions till step 4 of the last step (4) : https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html
+  So I followed these instructions steps 1-3 : https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html

-  But running the command again from the OG guide into CMD I got this error "'git' is not recognized as an internal or external command - I went around it originally by using the installed Git Bash above, but I wanted to keep using cmd so I fixed it by following the main answer here that states "Modifying PATH on Windows 10:" : https://stackoverflow.com/questions/4492979/error-git-is-not-recognized-as-an-internal-or-external-command
+  But running the command again from the OG guide into CMD I got this error "'git' is not recognized as an internal or external command - I went around it originally by using the installed Git Bash above, but I wanted to keep using CMD so I fixed it by following the main answer here that states "Modifying PATH on Windows 10:" : https://stackoverflow.com/questions/4492979/error-git-is-not-recognized-as-an-internal-or-external-command

   Now back to fixing the original error of git 'remote-codecommit' is not a git command. - I fixed it by running CMD as administrator (when trying some of the answers I got this)![image](https://user-images.githubusercontent.com/77641113/235285561-21394201-6b70-4fe7-92c0-12a5d49686b3.png) and then trying the answer that said pip install git-remote-codecommit --force : https://stackoverflow.com/questions/63723839/aws-codecommit-with-git-remote-codecommit